vilianakovacheva/FlavorVerse/README.md

 * Render.com: https://flavorverse-app.onrender.com
 * Vercel: https://flavor-verse-sand.vercel.app

+BUT because these are the deployed front-ends in order to work the api url in the environments folder in the environment.development.ts file must be changed to this: https://flavorverse-server.onrender.com  which is the deployed server!!

 ***MIND THAT: When you first open it you have to wait a little bit because after the first request the back-end needs time to start***

 # How to run the application